 This is great for those intricate prints, or if you need to print very thin walls for aircraft skin, or high transparency prints and similar reasons for example.

 This photo of a ‘printed model plane skin was done in one layer thick on a regular 0.4mm nozzle.
 If we’d done it on a 0.2mm nozzle the weight (and strength) of the skin would be halved.

 It’s worth noting though that a 0.2mm nozzle 3d printer does not extrude half the amount of filament that a 0.4mm nozzle does.

-Oh no, thanks to Area that means that halving the diameter actually means you’re looking at extruding just 25% of filament in an 0.2mm nozzle compared with a standard 0.4mm.
+That means that halving the diameter actually means you’re looking at extruding just 25% of filament in an 0.2mm nozzle compared with a standard 0.4mm.

 So bear that in mind if you need really strong parts; high detail and strength can only both be achieved if you’re willing to wait a long time…